RHIT-CSSE/csse332/Homework/GarbageCollect/README.md

 Once regions have been marked as accessible and inaccessible, we will compact memory.
 The basic algorithm will be:

-1. We are going to have a variable which represents the next unused part of memory to write to.
-Initially this will be initialized to the start of forth's memory (this is represented by the variable stackheap BTW).
-Then, as we copy used regions into this space, we'll increment this variable so it's always pointing to space that is safe for writing.
+1. We are going to reorganize/relocate the regions by 1) removing the inaccessible memory regions and 2) compacting the accesible memory regions.
+The way to compact regions is simply writing them back to back into the heap space.
+You can find the begining of heap by checking the start address of the first memory region before compacting.

 2. For each accessible memory region, starting from low memory regions and going to high

    a.
-Copy the region into the next available space in writable memory
+Copy the region into the next available heap space.
+You can track
+      the current end of heap space by using a variable/pointer.

    b.
-Increment writable memory corresponding to the size of the
+Increment that pointer corresponding to the size of the
       region you're copying

 This process will naturally overwrite all inaccessible regions